jbcodeforce/aws-cdk-project-templates/README.md

 **VPCStack:**

-* VPC on 2 AZs with 2 public and 2 private subnets, one internet gateway, a default security group
+* VPC with 2 AZs with 2 public and 2 private subnets, one internet gateway, a default security group
-* In each public subnet: one Elastic IP, a route table ,  a NAT gateway, a default route for outbound traffic
+* In each public subnet: one Elastic IP (for the NATGW), a route table ,  a NAT gateway, a default route for outbound traffic
 * In each private subnet: one route table, with route for outbound traffic to NAT gateway,
 * A lambda function to remove all inbound/outbound rules from the VPC default security group
-* A EC2 Bastion host for SSH to private hosts, and get connection from your working laptop.
+* A EC2 Bastion host for SSH to private hosts, and get connection from our laptop to the Bastion.

 **ECSstack**:

-* Create the ECS Cluster within the VPC
+* Create the ECS Cluster within the VPC private subnet

 **ECStasks**: a Task definition for a Quarkus hello world to deploy from ECR.